 Going back to your formative years now, do you remember when you first fell in love with the magic of movies?

 There was an animated film “Tubby the Tuba” which was the first one that I remember watching.
-I used to watch it three times a day when I was a child of four or five years old.
-Entertainment is something my family has always been around, and movies, television and theater have always been a part of my life.
+I watched it three times a day when I was a child of four or five years old.
+Entertainment is something my family has always been around, and movies, television, and theater have always been a part of my life.
 So I fell in love with the whole concept of drama.
-In movies everything comes together, you have the chance to use a lot of different artistic mediums, like the music, the language, the visual,… I’ve always loved that about movies.
-I’ve moved around a lot, from Los Angeles to England, I went to different schools because my parents had to relocate many times for work.
-And I’ve always felt that movies were my best friend: I had to say goodbye to some schools and some friends, but movies have always been a consistent thing for me, they’ve always been there for me.
+In movies, everything comes together; you have the chance to use a lot of different artistic mediums, like the music, the language, the visual,… I’ve always loved that about movies.
+I’ve moved around a lot, from Los Angeles to England; I went to different schools because my parents had to relocate many times for work.
+And I’ve always felt that movies were my best friend: I had to say goodbye to some schools and some friends, but movies have always been a consistent thing for me; they’ve always been there for me.

 You already mentioned Guy Ritchie.
 Are there maybe other filmmakers as well who have influenced or inspired you?